 “No. I don’t know anything about a hat.”

-I could not imagine why she would want me to urinate in a hat.
-I did have a cat that would urinate in a basket of clean laundry once in a while, but I, myself, have never had an urge to do so, in a hat or any other item of clothing.
+I couldn’t imagine why she’d want me to urinate in a hat.
+I had a cat that would urinate in a basket of clean laundry once in a while, but I’ve never had an urge to do so, in a hat or any other item of clothing.

-Later I found out that “the hat” is the nurses’ nickname for a plastic container (shaped vaguely like a wide-brimmed hat) used to measure urinary output.
+Later I found out that “the hat” is the nurses’ nickname for a plastic container (shaped like a wide-brimmed hat) used to measure urinary output.
 Perhaps she should have told me that before she left her nurse’s cap in my room.
 Then she had the nerve to imply that I should offer to pay to have her hat cleaned.
-The way I looked at it, she should have been more specific in her instructions.
+She should have been more specific in her instructions.

 I couldn’t take the pressure.
 Performance anxiety set in.
 Now I knew how a toddler felt while undergoing potty training.